VishalSingh047/amazon-clone/README.md

 # amazon-clone
-This is an amazon clone developed by using Html & css
+This is an amazon clone developed by using Technologies: HTML & CSS.